AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek25.md

 !["Image of the 5V capacitors"](/img/junior/juniorweek25/PXL_20240307_163704010.webp)

 I tried adding some capacitors to the 5V system and they do help, but they also make turning the ROV on a bit of a hassle.
-The RPi5 is fussy with how it recieves power and the capacitors interfere wth it turning on smoothly.
-I ended up added a 2.2mF capacitor and a 2.5F supercapacitor.
+The RPi5 is fussy with how it receives power and the capacitors interfere with it turning on smoothly.
+I ended up adding a 2.2mF capacitor and a 2.5F supercapacitor.